Network-Direction/3dprint/calibration/bed_leveling.md

 The height of the nozzle from the bed is the Z-axis.
 For good quality prints, the Z-axis should be accurate to about 0.025mm.

 The way this is achieved will depend on the model of printer.
-Some have automatic bed leveling, others use adjustment screws.
+Some have automatic bed leveling, others use adjustment screws (this is called bed tramming).

 </br></br>